 VARIETY IS THE SPICE OF LIFE

-As you can see, vegan cashew mayo can enhance many recipes, but it can also be transformed with a little creativity.
+As you can see, vegan cashew mayo can enhance many recipes, but it can also with a little creativity.

 - Add 2 cloves of roasted garlic and 1 extra Tablespoon of lemon juice, and you have garlic aioli for dipping roasted vegetables like the artichokes above.